mjoshd/Hass.io_on_Ubuntu_Server_18.04/README.md

 If you are going to use either of the DNS Ad-blocking addons (AdGuard Home/Pi-hole) follow these steps in order:

-* Install the desired ad-blocking addon and note that after starting it there are errors related to 'address/port is already in use'.
+* Install the desired ad-blocking addon and notice that after starting it there are errors related to 'address/port is already in use' in the logs.
 This is because Ubuntu has it's own DNS service running on port 53.

-* Run the following commands in the Ubuntu host's terminal to disable it so the addon will be able to start successfully.
+* Run the following commands in the Ubuntu host's terminal to disable its DNS service so the addon will be able to start successfully.

 ```bash
 # Get a root shell.